dfilatov/lrt/README.md

 **What if unit takes more time than chunk budget?**

 Generally this means that chunk budget is too small or you need to split your task into smaller units.
-Anyway LRT guarantees within each chunk at least one of units is executed.
+Anyway LRT guarantees  at least one of units is executed within each chunk.

 **Why not just move long-running task into Web Worker?**

 Despite the fact that Web Workers are very useful, they do have a cost: time to instantiate/terminate workers, message latency on large workloads, need for coordination between threads, lack of access the DOM.
-Nevertheless, you can use `LRT` inside Web Worker and get the best of both worlds: do not affect main thread and have ability to be aborted.
+Nevertheless, you can use LRT inside Web Worker and get the best of both worlds: do not affect main thread and have ability to be aborted.

 ## Full example
 ```ts